 RSSAC "members shall be appointed by the Board” to "advise the ICANN community and Board on matters relating to the operation, administration, security, and integrity of the Internet’s Root Server System"

-SSAC members are "appointed by ICANN board” to "advise the ICANN community and Board on matters relating to the security and integrity of the Internet’s naming and address allocation systems.”
+SSAC members are "appointed by ICANN board” to "advise the ICANN community and Board on matters relating to security and integrity of the Internet’s name and address allocation systems.”

 This does not imply that each SO and AC make its decisions without regard to the broader Internet community outside of its designated community.
 Rather, the global public interest is a fundamental consideration of the ICANN board in approving and implementing advice and policy recommendations from ACs and SOs.

+Moreover, ICANN Bylaws require independent Organizational Reviews (Bylaws Sec 4.4) every 5 years, examining each SO, Council, and AC (other than the GAC) to determine:

+(ii) whether any change in structure or operations is desirable to improve its effectiveness and

+(iii) whether that organization, council or AC is accountable to its constituencies, stakeholder groups, organizations.

 Second, the project team solicited documentation from each SO and AC (and from subgroup constituencies and stakeholders groups) in order to review and assess existing mechanisms for accountability, transparency, and participation.
 We sought response to the following questions:

 1. What is your interpretation of the designated community defined in the Bylaws?
 For example, do you view your designated community more broadly or narrowly than the Bylaws definition?